wilseypa/desMetrics/doc/indexTemplate.md

 ### Total Number of Events Executed by the LPs

 This is an x-y chart that summarizes the total events processed in the simulation.
+Locally generated and remotely generated events will be summed and shaded separately on the bar for each LP.

 * x-axis: labeled "LPs", enumerates the names of the LPs in the model.